Georgia Casinos

 | Pari-mutuel wagering | n/a | n/a | Not authorized in Georgia |

-Georgia’s prohibition on casino gaming is embedded in state law and would require a constitutional amendment — approved by two-thirds of the General Assembly and then ratified by Georgia voters — to change.
-No referendum on the question has reached the ballot as of 2026.
-The state legislature has the authority to create the framework for a vote, but the political and constitutional path is more complex than simple legislation.
+Georgia’s prohibition on casino gaming is embedded in state law.
+Changing it would require a constitutional amendment approved by two-thirds of the General Assembly and ratified by Georgia voters.
+No casino referendum has reached the ballot as of 2026.
+Consult current Georgia legislative and election materials before treating that status as permanent.

 Quick Visitor Reference